Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-What the 3 digits on the back of your card mean and how they’re used to protect your finances.
+What the three digits on the back of your card mean and how they're used to protect your finances.

-If you’re using your credit card to make a purchase online or over the phone, you’ll usually be asked to provide the name on your card, the account number, expiration date and something called your CCV or CVC number.
-These three or four digits are located on the back of your card and are used to help secure your finances when using your card.
-Use this guide to find out what these numbers mean, what they’re used for and how they help protect your credit card.
+If you use your credit card to purchase online or over the phone, you are usually asked to provide the name on your card; the account number, expiration date and something called the CCV or CVC number.
+These three or four digits are located on the back of your card and help secure your finances when using your credit card.
+Use this guide to discover what these numbers mean, what they’re used for and how they help protect your card.

 What is a CVV or CVC number?

-Your CVV number (or card verification value) or CVC (card verification code) on your credit card or debit card is a three or four-digit number on your card.
-If you have a Visa or Mastercard branded credit or debit card, it’ll be a 3 digit number located on the back of your card.
-If you’re using an American Express issued card, the CVV will be a four-digit number found on the front of your card.
+The CVV number (or card verification value) or CVC (card verification code) on your credit card or debit card is a three or four-digit number on the reverse of your card.
+If you have a Visa or Mastercard branded credit or debit card, it is a three-digit number located on the back of your card.
+If you have an American Express issued card, the CVV is a four-digit number found on the front of your card.

-The CVV is an anti-fraud measure used when you’re making a purchase but aren’t required to enter a PIN or sign a receipt.
-This is why you’re often asked to enter your CVV number if you’re shopping online or making a purchase over the phone.
-This is so the merchant or payee can verify that you are indeed the cardholder and to avoid people using your card for fraudulent transactions.
+The CVV is an anti-fraud measure designed to use when making a purchase but when you’re not required to enter a PIN or sign a receipt.
+You are often asked to input your CVV number when shopping online or purchasing over the phone.
+The merchant or payee can then verify that you are the cardholder, and it helps prevent people from using your card for fraudulent transactions.

-As the CVV or CVC number is only printed on your card, it’s important that you keep your card safe and secure.
-If your card is lost or stolen, anyone could use the card to make online purchases or over the phone transactions without your permission.
-If this does happen, contact your card issuer immediately to cancel the card and keep an eye on your statement to report any fraudulent transactions.
-The CVV or CVC number is considered a Secure Socket Layer (SSL), which is commonly used technology which is a digitally provided certification process.
+As the CVV or CVC number is only printed on your card, it’s essential to keep your card safe.
+If your card is lost or stolen, anyone can use the card to make online purchases or phone transactions without your permission.
+If this happens, contact your card issuer immediately to cancel the card.
+Also, make sure you keep an eye on your statements to recognise and report fraudulent transactions.
+The CVV or CVC number is a Secure Socket Layer (SSL), which is a standard technology and a digitally provided certification process.

 Is a CVV or CVC number called anything else?

-The credit card CVC and credit card CCV numbers are sometimes called different things depend on the credit card network or credit card company its issues through.
-For example, Mastercard calls the code CVC2, American Express refers to it as CID, Discover calls their code CID2, and Visa has dubbed it CVV2.
-Despite these different names, the codes all serve the same function and are used as a standardized security measure.
-In the case of ‘contactless’ cards there is generally a chip involved which supplies its own electronically generated series of codes.
-They are called Dynamic CVV or iCVV.
+The credit card CVC and credit card CCV numbers may be termed differently, depending on the credit card network or credit card company.
+For example, Mastercard calls the code CVC2; American Express refers to it as CID and Visa call its code CVV2.
+Despite these different names, the codes serve the same function and are used as a standardised security measure.
+In “contactless” cards, there is usually a chip involved that supplies its own electronically generated series of codes; these are called Dynamic CVV or iCVV.

 Are CVV or CVC numbers the same as my PIN?